Since the beginning of time, women have found ways to change the status quo.

 When you think of the stereotypical computer programmer, you probably don’t imagine somebody like Kimberly Bryant.

 As the CEO and founder of Black Girls Code, she’s all about changing perceptions.
 Her company is a non-profit organization that is “changing the face of technology”, making it a personal mission to introduce young girls of color to the tech and computer science fields.

-Specifically, it aims to train young black women in these in-demand skills and then facilitate their transition into entrepreneurial ventures.
+Specifically, it aims to train young black women in these in-demand skills such as web design, virtual reality, blockchain and artificial intelligence and then facilitate their transition into entrepreneurial ventures.